(Male, Age 23) from Philadelphia, PA

 This is a REAL-LIFE job profile written by a Male aged 23 who works as a Tax Accountant in Philadelphia, PA.
-This professional kindly spent a bit of their time to complete our job profile survey so that prospective job seekers like you could read their insights.
+We have removed all names and personal information in order to protect privacy.
+This professional kindly spent a bit of their time to complete one of our job profile surveys so that prospective job seekers like you could read their insights.
 Please excuse any punctuation or grammatical errors in this profile.

 At a Glance

 Opinions on your CAREER overall (i.e. not just your current job)

 |Years in Career||0|

 |Fulfilment Rating||0 / 10|

 Describe the type of organization you work for.

 Ernst & Young.
 It is an international professional services firm with 200K+ employees.
 They primarily work with accounting related functions in the areas of Auditing, Taxation, and Advisory Services.